anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

    * - inf.com.01
      - Infrastructure
      - Compute
-     - The Architecture must provide compute resources for Pods. technologies.
+     - The Architecture must provide compute resources for pods.
      - ra2.k8s.004
    * - inf.stg.01
      - Infrastructure
      - Storage
-     - The Architecture must support the ability for an operator to choose whether or not to deploy persistent storage for Pods.
+     - The Architecture must support the ability for an operator to choose whether or not to deploy persistent storage for pods.
      - ra2.stg.004
    * - inf.ntw.01
      - Infrastructure